tedneward/Azgaarnoth/Classes/Paladin.md

 ## Sacred Oath
 *3rd-level paladin feature*

-When you reach 3rd level, you swear the oath that binds you as a paladin forever.
+You swear the oath that binds you as a paladin forever.
 Up to this time you have been in a preparatory stage, committed to the path but not yet sworn to it.
 Now you choose one of the following oaths:
 * [Abyss](Paladin/Abyss.md)
 * [Ancients](Paladin/Ancients.md)
 * [Conquest](Paladin/Conquest.md)